michelgokan/NFV-Inspector/README.md

 # NFV-Inspector: An automated platform for NFV researchers and engineers

-## Documentation, guides and tutorials are under prepration.
+## Documentation, guides and tutorials are under preperation.
 # Drop me an email if you need any help, I will respond quickly: michel {at sign} gokan {dot} me